fnickels/terraform-provider-mirror-example/Article.md

 * hashicorp/aws **v4.22.0** (signed by HashiCorp)
 * hashicorp/cloudinit **v2.2.0** (signed by HashiCorp)
 * hashicorp/external **v2.2.2** (signed by HashiCorp)
+* hashicorp/null **v3.1.1** (signed by HashiCorp)
 * jfrog/artifactory **v6.10.1** (signed by a HashiCorp partner, key ID 6B219DCCD7639232)

-Take note of these versions as we will be referring back to them later on when we pin our local mirror to different version.
+Take note of these versions as we will be referring back to them later on when we pin our local mirror to alternate versions.

 If you run the `terraform init` command a second time you should see: